 But people don’t communicate their feelings.
 Rather, they say: ‘You always do this.
 Why don’t you care about me?’

 That’s ineffective and often creates the opposite result of what you want.
 Speaking this way will more likely drive your husband away and make him defensive.
-Which will end up in both of you fighting with each other.

 - Why is this difficult for me?